ProjectEvergreen/www.greenwoodjs.dev/src/pages/blog/state-of-greenwood-2025.md

 ## The Year Ahead

-As the team looks to the coming year ahead, we're currently in progress on the next Greenwood release; [v0.34.0](https://github.com/ProjectEvergreen/greenwood/issues/1597), which we aim to release with a key feature being dynamic routes, which will allow file-system based routing like below, including for our serverless adapter plugins:
+As the team looks to the coming year ahead, we're currently in progress on the next Greenwood release; [v0.34.0](https://github.com/ProjectEvergreen/greenwood/issues/1597), which we aim to release with a key feature; dynamic routes!
+Dynamic routes will allow file-system based routing like below for serving dynamic routing paths, and will be supported by all our serverless adapter plugins:

 ```shell
 src/